Nick Chubb: 2021 season

 On July 31, 2021, Chubb signed a three-year, $36.6 million contract extension with the Browns.

-He scored two touchdowns in the Browns' season-opening loss to the Kansas City Chiefs.
-In Week 5, against the Los Angeles Chargers, he had 21 carries for 161 yards and a touchdown in the 47–42 loss.
-After missing two games, he had 14 carries for 137 rushing yards and two touchdowns in a 41–16 victory over the Bengals.
-Chubb tested positive for COVID-19 and was out the following game against the Patriots.
-He returned the following week and had 22 carries for 130 yards in a 13–10 victory over the Detroit Lions.
-In Week 16, against the Green Bay Packers, he had 184 scrimmage yards in the 24–22 loss.
+Chubb scored two touchdowns in the Browns' season-opening loss to the Kansas City Chiefs.
+During Week 5, against the Los Angeles Chargers, he recorded 21 carries for 161 yards and a touchdown in the 47–42 loss.
+After missing two games, Chubb had 14 carries for 137 rushing yards and two touchdowns in a 41–16 victory over the Bengals.
+However, he tested positive for COVID-19 and was out the following game against the Patriots.
+Chubb returned the following week and had 22 carries for 130 yards in a 13–10 victory over the Detroit Lions.
+During Week 16 against the Green Bay Packers, he had 184 scrimmage yards in the narrow 24–22 loss.

-On December 20, 2021, Chubb was one of five Cleveland Browns players selected to the NFL Pro Bowl.
-Chubb finished the 2021 season with 1,259 rushing yards and eight rushing touchdowns to go along with 20 receptions for 174 receiving yards and one receiving touchdown.
+Chubb was one of five Cleveland Browns players selected to the Pro Bowl.
+He finished the 2021 season with 228 carries for 1,259 yards and eight touchdowns to go along with 20 receptions for 174 yards and a touchdown in 14 games and starts.
 Chubb finished second in the NFL in rushing yards.
 He was ranked 33rd by his fellow players on the NFL Top 100 Players of 2022.

 2022 season

-Chubb started the 2022 season strong with 22 carries for 141 rushing yards in a 26–24 win over the Carolina Panthers.
-The following week, he had three rushing touchdowns in a 31–30 loss to the Jets.
+Chubb started the 2022 season strong with 22 carries for 141 rushing yards in a narrow 26–24 victory over the Carolina Panthers.
+The following week, he had three rushing touchdowns in a narrow 31–30 loss to the Jets.
 Chubb scored a late touchdown to give the Browns a 13-point lead, but a series of miscues by the Browns led to the eventual comeback by the Jets.
-In Week 3, against the Steelers, Chubb had 23 carries for 113 rushing yards and a touchdown in the 29–17 win.
-In Week 4, against the Falcons, he had 19 carries for 118 rushing yards and one rushing touchdown in the 23–20 loss.
-In Week 5, against the Chargers, he had 17 carries for 134 rushing yards and two rushing touchdowns in the 30–28 loss.
-In Week 8 against the Bengals, he had 23 carries for 101 rushing yards and two rushing touchdowns in the 32–13 victory.
-In Week 12, against the Tampa Bay Buccaneers, he had 26 carries for 116 rushing yards and one rushing touchdown in the 23–17 victory.
-He finished the 2022 season with 302 carries for 1,525 rushing yards and 12 rushing touchdowns to go along with 27 receptions for 239 receiving yards and one receiving touchdown.
-He was named to the Pro Bowl.
+The following week against the Steelers, Chubb had 23 carries for 113 yards and a touchdown in the 29–17 victory.

+During Week 4 against the Falcons, Chubb rushed 19 times for 118 yards and a touchdown in the 23–20 loss.
+In the next game against the Chargers, he recorded 17 carries for 134 yards and two touchdowns during the narrow 30–28 loss.
+Three weeks later against the Bengals, he had 23 carries for 101 yards and two touchdowns in the 32–13 victory.

+During Week 12 against the Tampa Bay Buccaneers, Chubb had 26 carries for 116 yards and a touchdown in the 23–17 overtime victory.
+He finished the 2022 season with 302 carries for 1,525 yards and 12 touchdowns to go along with 27 receptions for 239 yards and a touchdown in 17 games and starts.
+Chubb was also named to the Pro Bowl.